KTH/devops-course/contributions/demo/README.md

 * The screencast contains subtitles which are clear and in proper English
 * The screencast contains a good and concise take-home message at the end

+## Online demo day of Week 7

+The 4 hours session of Week 7 is as follows:

+* Before the day, we consolidate a list of all demo PRs together with the corresponding Youtube URLs pointing to the screencast
+* We start at 9h15 with the usual Zoom meeting
+* For each screencast, three persons register themselves to give feedback, by self-assigning on the original demo PRs
+* Each author of a demo screencast verifies that there are three persons registered to give feedback.
+* When this is done, we close the Zoom audio-video link and go full on Github
+* We all look at the screencasts and give detailed, constructive feedback by posting on the demo PRs.
+A conversation between the screencast author and the feeback givers happen on Github
+* At 12h15, we connect back to Zoom to debrief the session

 ## How to Register your Demo